-The Master of Science in Civil Engineering at Merrimack reflects the increasingly interdisciplinary nature of the practice of engineering.
+The Master of Science in Civil Engineering reflects the increasingly interdisciplinary nature of the practice of engineering.

 This program emphasizes a holistic, systems view of the various disciplines.
 At its core, the curriculum provides formal instruction in the systems paradigm and in a set of mathematical tools appropriate to a particular focus area of interest and that will be used in subsequent courses.